lidlid/slate/source/index.html.md

 <aside class="notice">Get Campaign Marker provides an optimized graphics file for use.
 The file is provided in Portable Network Graphics (PNG) format, with rounded corners and a transparent background</aside>

-<aside class="warning">Supported sizes for both X and Y dimensions are limited between 24 and 2400 pixels.
-It is highly recommended to use the default size 480 x 264 pixels</aside>
+<aside class="notice">Supported sizes for both X and Y dimensions are limited between 24 and 2400 pixels.
+It is recommended that the marker dimensions are relative to the media that the marker is displayed on.
+For example, for TV is highly recommended to use the default size 480 x 264 pixels or to keep the ratio to be inline with a standard TV screen.</aside>

 ![BinaryImage](/images/Marker.png)

+<aside class="notice">Feel free to [contact us](portalsupport@sodyo.com) to consult on the optimal marker size.</aside>

-## Delete a Campaign [DELETE]
+### Delete a Campaign [DELETE]
 Deletes an existing Campaign.

 > Request